Sarah Cusworth Walker, PhD

 Senior Research Associate

-Andrew joined the Center for Court Research staff in October of 2014.
-Prior to coming to the AOC, he worked as a Research Associate for the United States Sentencing Commission where he was involved in a variety of research projects, including: crack cocaine offender recidivism, child pornography offending and sentencing, and supervision revocations and modifications.
+Andrew joined the SAJE Center in 2017 as a Senior Research Associate at the Washington State Center for Court Research (WSCCR).
+Prior to coming to SAJE and WSCCR, he worked as a Research Associate for the United States Sentencing Commission where he was involved in a variety of research projects, including: crack cocaine offender recidivism, child pornography offending and sentencing, and supervision revocations and modifications.
 Andrew has also published his own research on case studies of white collar crime.
 He earned a B.A. in Spanish from the University of Michigan, a M.S. in Criminal Justice Administration from San Diego State University, and a PhD.
 In Criminology, Law & Society from the University of California, Irvine.

-Rachael joined the Center in January, 2014.
+Rachael joined the Center in 2017 as a Research Assistant at the Washington State Center for Court Research (WSCCR).
 Rachael has been an Administrative Assistant with the State of Washington for over ten years and previously worked for the Department of Social and Health Services and the Washington Military Department.
 She holds a B.A. in Integrated Social Sciences from the University of Washington.

-Wei joined the Center staff in November of 2006 and provides data support for the Center programs.
+Wei joined the Center staff in 2017 as a Systems Integrator at the Washington State Center for Court Research (WSCCR) and provides data support for the Center programs.
 Previously, Wei was a Research Associate focusing on data management and statistical analysis for clinical trials and other medical research activities at the Medical University of South Carolina.
 Wei holds a B.S. in Math from Beijing Normal University, China and a M.S.P.H. in Biostatistics from the University of South Florida.

 Asia Bishop, MSW, is a doctoral student and Predoctoral Research Associate in the School of Social Work at the University of Washington.
 She holds a Bachelor’s degree in Sociology and a Master’s degree in Social Work with a focus on Policy Practice.
 Prior to entering the doctoral program, she was a Research Analyst Lead in the Department of Psychiatry and Behavioral Sciences at the University of Washington.
 In this role, she worked on several projects related to juvenile justice systems reform for at-risk and incarcerated youth in Washington State.
 Her work has largely focused on policy and program development, implementation and evaluation.
 Her research interests focus on issues broadly relevant to juvenile justice systems reform, with specific emphases on understanding the mechanisms that result in systems involvement, juvenile offending behavior, gang membership, racial/ethnic disparities, identifying and addressing treatment needs using best practices, and research and policy efforts to promote community-based alternatives to incarceration.
 Her dissertation focuses on the impact of residential therapeutic environments on institutional behavior and recidivism.